-The fat pad - or Hoffa's fat pad - is an area of cushioning fatty tissue behind the patellar tendon, but there are also other fat pads in the knee above the patellar area.
+The main fat pad - or Hoffa's fat pad - in the knee is an area of cushioning fatty tissue behind the patellar tendon - but there are also other fat pads in the knee above the patellar area.

 Suprapatellar, prefemoral and infrapatellar (Hoffa) fat pads

-The most important fat pad in the knee is the infrapatellar fat pad, commonly called the Hoffa fat pad which cushions the vulnerable internal structures of the knee.
-There are two other fat pads that are significant, and they cushion the area behind the quads tendon in front of the femur.
+The Hoffa's fat pad is also known as the infrapatellar fat pad because of its situation below the patella.
+The other two notable fat pads are found above the patella, where they cushion the area behind the quads tendon in front of the femur.
 Because the fat pads are flexible, they change shape as the knee bends and straightens.